Leasing and Living in Non-Residential Premises

 Are you about to sign a lease?

-We will draft or review a lease agreement tailored to your case.
-Thanks to our services, even after the end of the lease, no disputes will arise between landlord and tenant regarding unclear rights or obligations.
+We will draft or review a lease agreement tailored to your specific situation.
+Thanks to our services, there will be no disputes between the landlord and tenant regarding unclear rights or obligations, even after the lease has ended.

 I am interested in legal services